 The Sustainable Recruitment Alliance has now shared the progress of its first year in action.

 It has 40 signatories and of these law firm signatories have more than doubled from seven to 17 since launching in August last year, with Akin Gump, Allen & Overy, Arthur Cox, Burness Paull, Eversheds Sutherland, Farrer & Co, Macfarlanes, Skadden, Stephenson Harwood and Taylor Wessing joining Clifford Chance, Herbert Smith Freehills, Hogan Lovells, Pinsent Masons, RPC, TLT and Weil to “stem the decades of damage that our early talent practices have caused to the environment”.

 The Alliance’s Impact Report, published towards the end of last week, examines the impact of 26 of its signatories.
-It shows that compared to last year, the emissions stemming from merchandise purchased by these signatories fell by almost two-thirds (74%) this year.
+It shows that compared to last year, the emissions stemming from merchandise purchased by these signatories fell by almost three-quarters (74%) this year.
 They are projected to fall by 89%, against the same baseline, next year, which, the report says, equates to saving 149 tonnes of CO2 — roughly equivalent to 75,000kg of coal being burnt.

 Paper merch such as brochures, flyers and post-it notes was the most deployed merch during this period, followed by textiles (i.e. bags and clothing), plastics (pens and bottles), and other products such as small electronics like USBs, metal and wood.
 When compared to last year, signatories reduced their consumption of paper by 84%, textiles by 82%, plastics by 92% and other goods from 4.2 tonnes to 0.2 tonnes.